 Is it worth doing this?

 Yes.
 It is worth correcting the dates of default unless they are just a bit late.
-If these are months or even years late, then this will delay the time until your credit file is finally clean as these debts will remain for six years after the default date.
+If these are months or even years late, this will delay the time until your credit file is finally clean as these debts will still be showing when your DRO itself has disappeared.